Excellent Blog

 “Whitaker Ponds, Portland, Ore.”
 Photo by Rawley, use with permission only, please.

 It’s a challenge, ya?
 Ya.
 How to encourage others to read is a huge challenge.
-So here I am, listening to old Elton John songs from the ’70s and thinking about music and writing.
+So here I am, listening to old Elton John songs from the ’70s and thinking about music, reading and writing.
 If you have kids, your own, someone else’s children, students, whoever, model for them.
-Put on some music and pick up a book, instead of staring, eyes glazed over, at your television, your laptop (that’s me, right now), a tablet, or your little computer you call a phone.
+Put on some music and pick up a book, instead of staring, eyes glazed over, at your television, your laptop (that’s me, right now), a tablet, or that little computer you call a phone.
 Don’t put on YouTube, just please skip the reels and the videos, and read a book.
 Turn off the news and read to the old folks, read to the young folks, buy books and more books for the babies and toddlers, spread those titles around like they’re sprinkles on ice cream.

 I think what I’m actually trying to avoid here is the bigger world, or as we called it in school: Current Events.